 TITLE: Wayana-Aparai Tamok

-TYPE: face mask and costume
+TYPE: face and body mask

 GENERAL REGION: Latin America

 CEREMONY: Pono Dance (Cumeeira)

 OTHER MATERIALS: bark cloth; beeswax; kaolin clay; pigment; palm-frond fibers